UmairMalik309/cfwheels/guides/README.md

 {% endtab %}
 {% endtabs %}

-### Start a new Application
+### Start a New Application Using the Command Line

-Now that we have CommandBox installed and extended it with the CFWheels CLI module, let's start our first CFWheels app from the command line.
-We'll look at the simplest method for creating a CFWheels app and starting our development server.
+Now that we have CommandBox installed and extended it with the Wheels CLI module, let's start our first Wheels app from the command line.
+We'll look at the simplest method for creating a Wheels app and starting our development server.

 {% tabs %}
 {% tab title="CommandBox" %}